Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Whatever the reason, you’ll find delicious, easy-to-make, and sure-to-please recipes that you’ll come back to over and over again.

-When I first went vegan, I discovered a whole new way of cooking that was so creative and so much fun, not to mention absolutely delicious and downright good for my health.
-There are so many interesting ways to incorporate nuts, seeds, beans, and grains into amazing dishes.
+When I first switched to a vegan diet, I discovered a whole new way of cooking that was so creative and so much fun, not to mention absolutely delicious and downright good for my health.
+There are so many interesting and different ways to incorporate nuts, seeds, beans, and grains into amazing dishes.

-Although I mostly take an oil-free, whole-food approach to vegan cooking, I will occasionally use processed products like vegan cheese and meat alternatives, usually for special occasions and holidays.
-Even so, there are so many delicious ways to create “cheesy” sauces and “meaty” dishes using only whole foods.
+Although I mostly take an oil-free, whole-food approach to vegan cooking, I will occasionally use processed products like vegan butter, vegan sour cream, vegan cheese, and meat alternatives, usually for special occasions and holidays.
+Even so, there are so many delicious ways to create “cheesy” sauces and “meaty” dishes using only plant-based foods.

 Below is a list of basic pantry items for making quick and easy vegan recipes.
 As you can see, most of the items listed are very common and can be found in most pantries.

 Nuts and seeds, especially cashews, are often blended with other ingredients to make creamy sauces, dressings, spreads, desserts, and soups.
-Having a good quality machine ensures the smoothest results.
+Having a good quality machine is the best way to get the smoothest results.

 I have a Vitamix blender and we use it at least once everyday.
 And (perhaps most importantly!) it is super easy to clean.
 From making smoothies to delicious sauces and dressings and soups, I could not imagine my life without it.
 Sounds dramatic, but it’s true!